Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Unbinned likelihood analysis of individual FRBs

 The background PDF is defined as:

 where the dec ring is the ring-shaped region $\pm 3^{\circ}$ in declination around the $i$th neutrino event.
-For neutrino events within $3^{\circ}$ to the poles, we use the values at $\pm 87^{\circ}$ correspondingly.
-The area of the dec ring is its angular area in unit of steradian.
+For neutrino events within $3^{\circ}$ of the poles, we use the values at $\pm 87^{\circ}$ correspondingly.
+The area of the dec ring is its angular area in units of steradian.

-After finding the expected $n_s$ value, $\hat{n}_s$ by maximizing $\mathcal{L}$, we can then define a test statistics:
+After finding the expected $n_s$ value, $\hat{n}_s$ by maximizing $\mathcal{L}$, we can then define a test statistic:

-This test statistics is a likelihood ratio of two hypothesises: $H_1$: Of all the $N$ neutrino events, $\hat{n}_s$ events come from the interested source. $H_0$: All of the $N$ events are background events.
-A high TS value indicates that the null hypothesis $H_0$ can be rejected and that at least some neutrino events are associated with the interested individual source.
+This test statistic is a likelihood ratio of two hypothesises: $H_1$: Of all the $N$ neutrino events, $\hat{n}_s$ events come from the hypothetical source. $H_0$: All of the $N$ events are background events.
+A high TS value indicates that the null hypothesis $H_0$ can be rejected and that at least some neutrino events are associated with the individual source.

 As the local neutrino background distributions of the FRBs are different, we cannot directly compare the $n_s$ and $TS$ values across the FRBs.
 In order to better test the significance of the possible association between CHIME FRBs and IceCube neutrinos, we conduct a Monte Carlo simulation for each of the 220 FRBs with fitted $n_s$ and TS values greater than 0.
 We randomly reshuffle all neutrino events in the RA direction, and calculate the new TS values with the same method described above.
 Because IceCube is located at the south pole, its observed neutrino events are isotropic in the RA direction.
 However, IceCube neutrinos do have an anisotropy in the declination direction.
 Coupled with the distribution of CHIME FRBs, this can result in false detection.
 Therefore, We only reshuffle neutrino events in the RA direction, so that we can keep their number distributions in the dec direction.